rabbitmq/rabbitmq-perf-html/README.md

   benchmark results, for example `data-file="results-mini-2.7.1.js"`.
 This file will be loaded via AJAX.
-If you are loading the results on a local machine, you might need to serve this file via HTTP, since some browsers will refuse doing the AJAX call.
+If you are loading the results on a local machine, you might need to serve this file via HTTP, since certain browsers refuse to perform the AJAX call otherwise.

 - `data-scenario`: A results file can contain several scenarios.
 This attribute specifies which one to display in the graph.